-The art of layering fabrics is an oft-overlooked (but essential) part of maximising cosiness in the winter months.
+The art of layering fabrics is an often-overlooked (but essential) part of maximising cosiness in the winter months.
 Whether it’s your clothing, home decor, or bedding, layering allows for not only endless variation in visual style but also complete customisation of temperature control.
 From your interior to your outfits, the coming season offers an opportunity to up your comfy game and meet the coming winter with a warm smile.

 Layering your clothes isn’t just an aesthetic choice—it’s also practical.
 Several layers provide more warmth than a comparably thick single layer of fabric.
 As your body heat escapes, it gets trapped in air pockets between the separate layers of fabric, providing additional insulation from the cold.